windler/zsh-phpunit-docker/Readme.md

-## Zsh-phpunit-dockertests
+# Zsh-phpunit-dockertests
-This is a oh-my-zsh plugin that lets you run phpunit-tests in a docker container.
+This is a `oh-my-zsh` plugin that lets you run `phpunit`-tests in a docker container.
-This plugins comes with autocompletion for running containers, commands and phpunit groups.
+This plugin comes with autocompletion for running containers, commands and phpunit groups.

-# Installation
+## Installation
+In order to install you need `Docker` an `oh-my-zsh`.
+Then you can install the plugin doing the following:

 ```
 cd ~/.oh-my-zsh/custom/plugins
 git clone https://github.com/windler/zsh-phpunit-docker.git
 zsh
 ```

-# Preconditions
+## Preconditions
 After installing the plugin you have to define two variables.
 This plugins needs to know where the phpunit executable is located in your containers.
 If you want to generate coverage reports you also have to define the output folder.
 The archive this you can add the following variables to your `~/.zshrc` file: